plone/plone.api/src/plone/api/docs/rationale.rst

 .. note ::
-   If you doubt those last sentences: We had five different ways to get the site root with different edge-cases.
+   If you doubt those last sentences: We had five different ways to get the portal root with different edge-cases.
 We had three different ways to move an object.
 With this in mind, it's obvious that even the most simple tasks can't be documented in Plone in a sane way.